Muckleford, Victoria: History

 In 1884, Muckleford railway station was opened to the north of the township, on the Castlemaine to Maldon branch line.
 The station, along with a large goods shed, has been restored, and forms part of the Victorian Goldfields Railway.
-In early 2017, the railway was used at least twice a week, with a steam-hauled train stopping at Muckleford station.
-The service has become a major tourist attraction for the area.
+In early 2017, the railway was used at least twice a week, with steam-hauled trains stopping at Muckleford station.
+The service has become a major tourist attraction in the area.

-For almost a decade before 2015, the area experienced severe drought conditions and some of the smaller creeks which fed the larger tributaries ran dry for several years.
+For almost a decade before 2015, the area experienced severe drought conditions and some of the smaller creeks ran dry for several years.

 Commerce and Local Facilities

-The 18-hole golf course Castlemaine Golf Club is situated at the crossroads of Rilens Road and the Pyrenees Highway, with 9 holes on each side of the sealed road.
-The golf course is set in the natural bushlands, and the clubhouse is also available for functions.

 In 1995, land was purchased on Rilens Road, near its intersection with the Pyrenees Highway, to establish the Castlemaine Steiner School and Kindergarten, catering for students from kindergarten to Year 8.

 The Muckleford State Forest and recreation area incorporates mining relics, a picnic area, walking tracks, and native flora and fauna.

+Sport and Recreation

+The Muckleford Football Club won the 1910 Loddon Valley Football Association premiership.
+Muckleford FC also won the 1930 Castlemaine District Football Association premiership.

+The Castlemaine Golf Club has an 18-hole golf course.
+It is set in natural bushland at the intersection of Rilens Road and the Pyrenees Highway, with nine holes on each side of the sealed road.
+The clubhouse is available for functions.